icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 The 211 citations are numbered in approximate order of publication (the numbers do not correspond to the numbering in [^1]):

-1. Sparrow, Stanwood: "Airplane Crashes: Engine Troubles" A Possible Explanation.
-NACA-TN-55, 1921.
+1. Sparrow, Stanwood S.: "Airplane Crashes: Engine Troubles.
+A Possible Explanation".
+NACA-TN-55, 1921. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930080847)
 2. Carroll, Thomas, and McAvoy, William H.: The Formation of Ice upon Airplanes in Flight.
-NACA-TN-313, 1929.
+NACA-TN-313, 1929. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930081134)
 3. Carroll, Thomas, and McAvoy, William H.: The Formation of Ice upon Exposed Parts of an Airplane in Flight.
-NACA-TR-293, 1929.
+NACA-TN-293, 1929. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930081037)
 4. Knight, Montgomery, and Clay, William C.: Refrigerated Wind Tunnel Tests on Surface Coatings for Preventing Ice Formation.
 NACA-TN-339, 1930 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930081168).
 5. Theodorsen, Theodore, and Clay, William C.: Ice Prevention on Aircraft by Means of Engine Exhaust Heat and a Technical Study of Heat Transmission from a Clark Y Airfoil.
 NACA-TR-403, 1931.
 6. Theodorsen, Theodore, and Clay, William C.: The Prevention of Ice Formation on Gasoline Tank Vents.
 NACA-TN-394, 1931.